The House System at Bishop Stopford’s School

 As students almost invariably stay in the same House from age 11 to at least 16 or 18, there is an opportunity for House Staff to get to know them, and their families, very well indeed.
 This means that transition from primary schools is usually very smooth.

-We have inter-House competitions in numerous sports and cultural activites such as music, drama, art, chess and debating.
+We have inter-House competitions in numerous sports and cultural activities such as music, drama, art, chess and debating.
 House colours are awarded for achievement in House activities.
 Our House system promotes community cohesion, encourages high aspiration, continues to develop our ethos, and most important, celebrates all success.

 Each House also has a team of House Prefects.
 The importance and value placed upon our House prefects is very great indeed.
 Our students are keen to mature as individuals and to develop a sense of responsibility towards others within and beyond the School gates.
 House Prefects support other students in the Houses by activities such as: